-(i) IN GENERAL.-The State shall use amounts provided to the State for each fiscal year under this subchapter for child care services on a sliding fee scale basis, activities that improve the quality or availability of such services, and and any other activity that the State deems [appropriate to realize any of the goals specified in paragraphs (2) through (5) of section 658A(b)] appropriate (which may include an activity described in clause (ii)) to realize any of the goals specified in paragraphs (2) through (8) of section 658A(b), with priority being given for services provided to children of families with very low family incomes (taking into consideration family size) and to children with special needs.
+(i) IN GENERAL.-The State shall use amounts provided to the State for each fiscal year under this subchapter for child care services on a sliding fee scale basis, activities that improve the quality or availability of such services, and any other activity that the State deems [appropriate to realize any of the goals specified in paragraphs (2) through (5) of section 658A(b)] appropriate (which may include an activity described in clause (ii)) to realize any of the goals specified in paragraphs (2) through (8) of section 658A(b), with priority being given for services provided to children of families with very low family incomes (taking into consideration family size) and to children with special needs.

-(ii) CHILD CARE RESOURCE AND REFERRAL SYSTEM.-A State may use amounts described in clause (i) to establish or support a system of local child care resource and referral organizations coordinated by a statewide private, nonprofit, community-based lead child care resource and referral organization.
+(ii) CHILD CARE RESOURCE AND REFERRAL SYSTEM.- A State may use amounts described in clause (i) to establish or support a system of local child care resource and referral organizations coordinated, to the extent determined appropriate by the State, by a statewide private, non-profit, community-based lead child care resource and referral organization.
 The local child care resource and referral organizations shall-